Creating Outdoor Mood Lighting for Salt Lake City Evenings

 Setting the Mood Without Overthinking It

-The best lighting design is the one you stop thinking about.
+Good lighting should disappear into your routine.
 Once your scenes are set, the system handles itself.
 Lights on at sunset.
 Dim at 10 PM.
 Off at midnight.
 Color changes on scheduled dates.
 Motion zones running in the background.

 You don't need to be a lighting designer to get this right.
 When we install a system, we walk through the scene options with you and set up the ones that match how you actually use your home.
 Most customers start with three or four scenes and maybe add one or two more over the first few months as they discover new uses they didn't expect.

 The common pattern is that people initially buy permanent lighting for the holidays.
-Then they discover they love the everyday warm white.
-Then they start playing with mood scenes for specific evenings.
+Then the everyday warm white becomes the setting they use most.
+Mood scenes come later.
 Within a few months, the holiday use becomes almost an afterthought compared to how much value the everyday lighting adds.

 Frequently Asked Questions